adr-sik/Ecommerce-mock-service/README.md

 * Browse products by type in a grid layout
 * Dynamically rendered product pages using reflection
 * Filtering, sorting and pagination
+* User registration
+* JWT Authentication and Authorization with refresh tokens
+* XSRF protection
+* Shopping cart (so far API only)
+* Order processing (so far API only)

 4. Planned Features
-* Shopping cart
-* Order processing
-* User registration
-* JWT Authentication
 * Admin panel